 Overnight: Pamukkale | Breakfast, Dinner

 Pamukkale - Koycegiz - Fethiye.
-Arriving at the lakeside town of Koycegiz, we embark upon a boat cruise to Turtle Beach and smother ourselves in mud at the local mud bath.
-We continue our journey to Fethiye, a charming port town on Turkey’s Turquoise Coast, fringed by the Taurus Mountains where we'll spend the next two nights.
+Arriving at the lakeside town of Koycegiz, we embark on a boat cruise to Turtle Beach.
+Opt to cover yourself in mud at the local mud bath before we continue our journey to Fethiye, a charming port town on Turkey’s Turquoise Coast.
+Fringed by the Taurus Mountains, this is where we'll spend the next two nights.

 Overnight: Fethiye | Breakfast, Dinner

 Fethiye - Kayakoy Greek village - Oludeniz - Fethiye.
 After breakfast today we explore the quaint Greek village of Kayakoy.
 This afternoon we drive to Oludeniz, a popular resort town which is home to the beautiful Blue Lagoon.
 Here you'll have the opportunity to enjoy a swim before travelling back to neighbouring Fethiye.

 Fethiye - Antalya.
 Today we visit the stunningly beautiful Saklikent Gorge, Turkey’s longest and deepest canyon.
 Take a walk through the beautiful natural landscape or relax and watch the world go by from the fig tree-shaded wooden platforms that overlook the river.
 Weaving our way through the Taurus Mountains we arrive to Antalya visiting the Duden Waterfalls en route.

 Please note: In 2020 the itinerary for day 9 will differ from the above, please see your trip notes for more information.